 Typical Neanderthal skull traits appear in the European fossil record near the beginning of theMiddle Pleistocene, in specimens usually classified asH. heidelbergensis.
 These "pre-Neanderthals" seem to have gradually accreted these traits ("Neanderthalization") as populations adapted to the cold environment, evolving a "hyper-arctic" physique.Circumpolar peoples (namelyInuit groups) are often used as modern Neanderthal analogues to study "hyper-arctic" adaptations.
 Additionally,glacial periods may have forced populations into smallrefugia, reducinggenetic diversity, leading to the development of other typical Neanderthal traits throughgenetic drift orpleiotropy.[33]
 The 120,000 to 140,000-year-old IsraeliNesher Ramla remains may represent one such source population which would recolonise Europe following thePenultimate Glacial Period.[44]

-With the sequencing ofNeanderthal genetics, it was revealed that Neanderthals at least after 100,000 years ago maintained a small population with low genetic diversity, weakeningnatural selection and proliferatingharmful mutations.
-It is unclear how long European populations suffered this population stress, or to what extent it influenced Neanderthalization.[43]
+Genetic data indicates that Neanderthals, at least after 100,000 years ago, maintained a small population with low genetic diversity, weakeningnatural selection and proliferatingharmful mutations.
+It is unclear how long European populations suffered this population stress, or to what extent it influenced Neanderthalization.[48]

 The Neanderthals were the first human species to permanently occupy Europe.[49]
 While pre-Neanderthals are mostly identified around Western Europe, classic Neanderthals are recorded across Europe as well asSouthwest[33] and Central Asia, up to theAltai Mountains in southern Siberia.
 Pre- and early Neanderthals seem to have continuously occupied only France, Spain, and Italy, although some appear to have moved out of this "core-area" to form temporary settlements eastward (without leaving Europe).
 Nonetheless, southwestern France has the highest density of sites for pre- and classic Neanderthals.[50]